Volume gradients and homology in towers of residually-free groups: Limit groups and Residually Free Groups

 Limit groups have several equivalent definitions, each highlighting a different aspect of their nature.
-In the introduction we defined them to be the finitely generated fully residually free groups.
-But for the practical purposes of proving our theorems, it is most useful to work with one of the less intuitively-appealing definitions: a {\em{limit group}} is a finitely generated subgroup of an {\em{$\omega$-residually free tower groups}} \cite{sela2} Theorem 1.1 and \cite{KM}.
+In the introduction we defined them to be the finitely generated fully residually free groups, but for the practical purposes of proving our theorems it is most useful to work with one of the less intuitively-appealing definitions: a {\em{limit group}} is a finitely generated subgroup of an {\em{$\omega$-residually free tower groups}} (abbreviated $\omega$-rft group); see \cite{sela2} Theorem 1.1 and \cite{KM}.

 {\em{$\omega$-rft spaces}} of height $h\in\N$ are defined by an induction on $h$ and, by definition, an $\omega$-rft group is the fundamental group of an $\omega$-rft space.
 A height $0$ tower is the 1-point union of a finite collection of circles, closed hyperbolic surfaces and tori (of arbitrary dimension), except that the closed surface of Euler characteristic $-1$ is excluded.
-An $\omega$-rft space $Y$ of height $h$ is obtained from an $\omega$-rft space $Y_0$ of height $h-1$ by adding either (1) a torus $T$ of some dimension, attached to $Y_0$ by identifying a coordinate circle in $T$ with any loop $c$ in $Y_0$ such that $[c]$ generates a maximal cyclic subgroup of $\pi_1Y_0$, or (2) a connected, compact surface $S$ that is either a punctured torus or has Euler characteristic at most $-2$, where the attachment identifying each boundary component of $S$ with a homotopically non-trivial loop in $Y_0$, chosen so that there exists a retraction $r : Y\to Y_0$ and sending $\pi_1S$ to a non-abelian subgroup of $\pi_1Y_0$.
+An $\omega$-rft space $Y$ of height $h$ is obtained from an $\omega$-rft space $Y_0$ of height $h-1$ by adding either (1) a torus $T$ of some dimension, attached to $Y_0$ by identifying a coordinate circle in $T$ with any loop $c$ in $Y_0$ such that $[c]$ generates a maximal cyclic subgroup of $\pi_1Y_0$, or (2) a connected, compact surface $S$ that is either a punctured torus or has Euler characteristic at most $-2$, where the attachment identifies each boundary component of $S$ with a homotopically non-trivial loop in $Y_0$, chosen so that there exists a retraction $r : Y\to Y_0$ sending $\pi_1S$ to a non-abelian subgroup of $\pi_1Y_0$.

 By definition, {\em{the height of a limit group}} $G$ is the minimal height of an $\omega$-rft group that has a subgroup isomorphic to $G$.
 Limit groups of height $0$ are free products of finitely many free abelian groups and of surface groups of Euler characteristic at most $-2$.
-The Seifert-van Kampen Theorem associated to the addition of the final block in the tower construction a decomposition of an $\omega$-rft group as a 2-vertex graph of groups with cyclic edge group, where one of the vertices is an $\omega$-rft tower group of lesser height and the other is free or free-abelian of finite rank at least $2$; the edge groups are cyclic.
-Thus an arbitrary limit group is a subgroup of such an amalgam, and one can apply Bass-Serre theory to deduce the following --- see \cite[Lemma~1.3]{BH}.
+The Seifert-van Kampen Theorem decomposes an $\omega$-rft group as a 2-vertex graph of groups with cyclic edge group, where one of the vertices is an $\omega$-rft group of lesser height, the other is free or free-abelian of finite rank at least $2$, and the edge groups are cyclic.
+Thus one can apply Bass-Serre theory to decompose an arbitrary limit group as follows --- see \cite[Lemma~1.3]{BH}.

 \begin{lemma} If $G$ is a limit group of height $h \geq 1$, then $G$ is the fundamental group of a finite bipartite graph of groups $\Delta$ in which the edge groups are cyclic; the vertex groups fall into two types corresponding to the bipartite partition of vertices: type (i) vertex groups are isomorphic to subgroups of a limit group of height $h - 1$; type (ii) vertex groups are all free or all free-abelian. \end{lemma}